What Is A Business Continuity Plan? [+ Template & Examples]

 8. Test the plan for gaps.

-Of course, you should immediately test your plan.
+Of course, my next action is to immediately test my plan.

-Start with communicating with those that play a critical role in your continuity plan.
-After they know what their involvement is in the plan, conduct a mock recovery test and put the plan into action.
-Make note of any gaps that arise during this process.
+I start by communicating with those who play a critical role in the business continuity plan.
+After they know what their involvement is in the plan, I conduct a mock recovery test to put the plan into action.
+This helps me note any gaps that arise during this process.

 9. Revise based on your findings.